WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 If we check our route at `localhost:3001/api/users`, we should get a JSON object back.
 We can get this JSON object by using `res.json` instead of `.render` or `.send`.

-We can then retrieve the user we created in our seeds.
+We can then retrieve the user that we previously created.
 This gives us enough to get started on building the UI for our idea board.

 ## Scaffolding for the Idea Board UI